chitta-dashboard/chitta-dashboard/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), with the node version 18.12.1 and npm version 8.19.2

 ## Available Scripts